ibm-js/delite/docs/theme.md

 # delite/theme!

-Delite/theme! is a high level plugin for loading CSS files based on the theme of the page.
+Delite/theme! is a high level plugin for loading a CSS file based on the theme of the page.

 The plugin is similar to the CSS loader, but will substitute {{theme}} with the page's theme.